-Drinking fruit juice every single day actually worsens it.
+Drinking fruit juice every single day worsens it.

 4. Putting too much dark green veggies in the mixture

-Dark leafy greens have a strong and bitter flavour and putting too much of it can cause vomiting.
+Dark leafy greens have a strong and bitter flavor, and putting too much of it can cause vomiting.

-This is especially true when you’re staring out.
-John Kohler of Discount Juicers recommends that you should limit it to around 25% and use other vegetables such as cabbage or cucumber to fill out the other 75% to dilute the strong flavour.
+It is especially true when you’re starting.
+John Kohler of Discount Juicers recommends that you should limit it to around 25% and use other vegetables such as cabbage or cucumber to fill out the additional 75% to dilute the intense flavor.

 5. Buying a juicer because the guy in the infomercial says it’s the best

-To tell you the truth, there is no such thing a best juicer that will fit the needs of every single person.
+There is no such thing as the best juicer that will fit the needs of every single person.